About one third of Americans are unhappy with their smile. But did you know that crooked or otherwise misaligned teeth can actually harm your career?

 So, have you considered braces?

-Braces are orthodontic appliances that are used to align and straighten teeth.
+Braces for adults are orthodontic appliances that are used to align and straighten teeth.
 They can be used to correct teeth alignment for personal reasons, or to correct medical problems.
 There are many different kinds of braces to pick from, depending on the specific needs of your mouth.

 When you think of braces, you probably think of something like these.
 Metal brackets are glued to the front of the teeth, and a metal wire is run through them.
 Mini-diamond braces are smaller than traditional braces, however, and are more comfortable to wear.

 These are similar to mini-diamond and traditional braces in structure, but they are made of ceramic rather than metal.
 Apart from the wire, they are clear, which minimizes the visual impact of these braces for adults, making them popular with adults.

 Invisalign® braces do not attach permanently to your teeth.
 Instead, this form of orthodontic bite correction features a series of custom-molded plastic trays that sit over your teeth.
 They are clear, making them the most inconspicuous option on the market.
 Invisalign gradually shifts the teeth into the correct position over time.

 These braces are a rather new innovation.
 Brackets attach to the teeth, but the wire is allowed to slide back and forth through them.
 This makes them more comfortable to wear, decreases friction, and allows for fewer appointments at the orthodontist’s office for re-adjustment.